galaxyproject/training-material/topics/proteomics/tutorials/proteome_annotation/tutorial.md

 {: .hands_on}

-> ### {% icon tip %} Tip
-> Note that expression information about respiratory cell types is retrieved (column 4; e.g. macrophages, pneumocytes, respiratory epithelial cells)
-> that could be used for further refinement of your reference background.
+Note that expression information about respiratory cell types is retrieved (column 4; e.g. macrophages, pneumocytes, respiratory epithelial cells) that could be used for further refinement of your reference background.
-{: .tip}

 As the ClusterProfiler tool (which we will use for the enrichment analysis) does not consider ENSG (Ensembl gene) identifiers as input, we need to convert IDs into either entrez Gene ID or Uniprot accession number.